hjlltnh/Fine-grained-classification-test-dataset-of-automatic-driving-system/README.md

 ```
 If an error occurs, you can try using the statement:
 ```
-source/Apollo/cyber/setup. bash
+source /Apollo/cyber/setup.bash
 ```
 Next, experiments can be conducted.
-Place the timestamp file in the path/apollo/modules/carla_bridge,copy the log file of the timestamp file corresponding to the dataset you want to use, such as \ recording.log, to a certain location in the Carla container， We need to first open the Carla container,and then
+Place the timestamp file in the path:/apollo/modules/carla_bridge, copy the log file of the timestamp file corresponding to the dataset you want to use, such as xxxxxxxx_recording.log, to a certain location in the Carla container， We need to first open the Carla container,and then
 ```
 docker cp /apollo/modules/carla_bridge/xxxxxxxx_recording.log carla-simulator-1:/home/
 ```
-Copy the code folder to the path/apollo/modules/carla_bridge, then open a new command prompt, enter the Apollo container,
+Copy the code folder to the path:/apollo/modules/carla_bridge, then open a new command prompt, enter the Apollo container,
 ```
 cd /apollo/modules/carla_bridge/code
 ```